frazerh/json_assert/README.md

 ========
 Easily handle JSON in Test::Unit.
-This is completely copied from the excellent json_spec gem found here https://github.com/collectiveidea/json_spec I just wanted the same features for a project where rspec was not available
+This is completely copied from the excellent json_spec gem found here https://github.com/collectiveidea/json_spec

+I wanted the same features for a project where rspec was not available

 Installation
 ------------